yadayada/acd_cli/docs/usage.rst

 error deleting source file    4096
 ===========================  =======

-If multiple errors occur, their values will be compounded by a binary OR operation.
+If multiple errors occur, their respective flag values will be compounded into the exit status value by a binary OR operation.
+Because exit status values may not be larger than 255, flags 256 and above cannot be returned via exit status.
+A warning message will be displayed at the end of execution if those errors occured.